MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

     You can use multiple threads (16-32) to speed up the assembly.

-3. The metagenomic contigs generated in step 2 can now be used to build and/or profile :ref:`Gene Catalogs` or to construct :ref:`MAGs`.
+3. The metagenomic scaffolds generated in step 2 can now be used to build and/or profile :ref:`Gene Catalogs` or to construct :ref:`MAGs`.

 --------------
 Gene Catalogs